-Premises liability injuries can occur anywhere.
-Businesses, property owners, and homeowners are required to keep their premises safe, and they maintain insurance to pay for their legal fees and any damages they cause if they do not.
+Premises liability injuries can occur anywhere - businesses, property owners, and homeowners are required to keep their premises safe.
+Additionally, premises must maintain insurance to pay for their legal fees and any damages they cause if they do not.

 If you were injured on someone else’s property because of their failure to maintain safe conditions, let the San Francisco premises liability lawyers at Rouda Feder Tietjen & McGuinn help.
 Our attorneys have a long track record of success in these cases.
 For example, we won a $29 million settlement for a client who suffered catastrophic injuries after coming into contact with a high-voltage power line.

 Obtain the help of an experienced premises liability lawyer at Rouda Feder Tietjen & McGuinn.
 Contact us online today.

 In California, all property owners have a legal duty to make sure that their premises are safe for guests and patrons.
 If a person is injured due to the negligence of a property owner or property manager, they may be able to seek compensatory damages from the at-fault party.
 In some cases, the state may require the negligent party to pay punitive damages as well.

 Property owner negligence is established through the consideration of the following elements:

 - Duty: The injured party must prove that the defendant owned or leased the property on which they were injured and thus owed a duty of care to any lawful patrons of the premises.